aalperi/sqllinterads/README.md

 ## Getting started

-Download VSIX -file from this repocitory and upload it to Azure Data Studio.
+Download zip -file from this repocitory, unzip it and install it as VSIX.

+Azure Data Studio: File - Install Extension from VSIX Package.
+Visual Studio Code: Extensions - ...
+(Views and more action) - Install from VSIX.

 ## Release Notes

-### 0.1.0
+### 1.0.0

-Initial release.
+First release.

+- Format t-sql according to configuration
+- Choose formatter as defaul formatter and format on save